Roseland · TR2

 Why Veryan is its own job.

 Conservation Area covers the village core including the round houses; AONB across the parish.
 Isolated dwelling policy applies strictly in the surrounding countryside.
+That sets the scene before any design work begins.
 For full build package specifically, parts of Veryan sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Veryan project as a TR2-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Veryan application gets approved at eight weeks or stalls in committee.
+The Victorian rectory-style houses that dominate Veryan (and continue out toward Portscatho) set the tone for any full build package scheme here.

 Planning note